Table of Contents

 Value of Financial Analysis Ratio Analysis

-b.
-A company’s financial flexibility, ability to obtain cash to grow the business, ability to pay obligations, etc.
+- A company’s financial flexibility, the ability to obtain cash to grow the business, ability to pay obligations, etc.

 Ratios are not the end-game answers.
 Ratios are just the starting point and indicate where to conduct further investigation.
 Anyone can crunch the numbers and generate the ratio.
 The real skill is putting life into the numbers